Healthdirect Free Australian health advice you can count on.

 What are the symptoms of optic neuritis?

-Symptoms of optic neuritis include:
+Symptoms of optic neuritis can include:

-• colours appearing ‘washed out’ or dull
+• colours appearing ‘washed out’, faded or dull

 • blind spots or areas of poor vision surrounded by normal vision

-• a sudden loss of vision in one or both eyes that can be partial or total
+• a sudden loss of vision

-CHECK YOUR SYMPTOMS — Use our eye and vision problems Symptom Checker and find out if you need to seek medical help.
+CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 What causes optic neuritis?

-Optic neuritis has been linked to other health conditions including:
+Optic neuritis has been linked to other health conditions, including:

 How is optic neuritis diagnosed?